genomicsITER/COVID-19/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> April 16, 2020 updates: several entries in the Scientific Literature (Preprints & Published); and two new items in data sources.

 > April 15, 2020 updates: added Databricks data collection; new CoV Genome Tracker; COVID-19 in Icelandic population; new records in the Education section; new articles about use and disinfection or repirators; more on virus mechanisms; new papers on COVID-19 detection techniques.